Skip to Content

 Activity Times

-Ticket booths are located adjacent to the main entrance and accept cash and cards.
-Promotional codes, online discounts, printed flyers, newspaper ads, and so forth are not valid on tickets purchased at the main entrance.
+Ticket booths are located near the main entrance.
+Cash and credit cards are accepted.
+Promotional codes, online discounts, printed flyers, newspaper ads, are not valid at the gate.
 All sales are final and there are no refunds.

-Free entrance for visitors who wear traditional Vietnamese clothing (no religious outfits), military, and scout uniforms (no costumes).
-ONLY VALID on Saturday from 11am – 12pm.
+Saturday, February 10 Admission Special: Free admission for visitors wearing traditional Vietnamese clothing (no religious outfits), military, and scout uniforms (no costumes).
+Valid only on Saturday from 12PM to 1PM.

 Things to do at the USVA Têt Festival